 Fortified soy milk or soy-milk-based formula is an effective dairy alternative that can offer several essential nutrients to babies.
 However, some children with milk allergies may also be allergic to soy.
 Typically, these allergies resolve by age one.
 In cases where dairy and soy are not viable, healthcare professionals can recommend protein and calcium-fortified plant-based milk.
 They may also recommend using lactose-free or hypoallergenic formulas, such as extensively hydrolyzed formulas with proteins other than cow’s milk that are easier to digest (2).

 While you plan to wean your baby off breast milk or formula, you must be thinking, when can babies have dairy?
 Most parents introduce dairy products such as cow milk, yogurt, cheese, etc., to their babies after they reach 12 months.
-However, you may include plain yogurt and light cheese in your baby’s diet after 8 months and take your doctor’s consent, but it is best to initiate cow’s milk only after one year.
+However, you may include plain yogurt and light cheese in your baby’s diet after 8 months and take your doctor’s consent, but it is best to introduce cow’s milk for babies only after one year.
 Nevertheless, if you have a family history of dairy allergies, you must avoid dairy until one year or try feeding in smaller amounts initially to check for any adverse reactions in your baby.

 Infographic: Important Points To Remember About Dairy For Babies